The first versions of the Ford Model T were way ahead of their time, though many of the features will probably seem archaic to today’s standards.

 The technique of driving a Model T has almost become a lost art.
 Having cranked the engine into action, the driver had to advance the spark, then turn the ignition key from “battery” (used only for starting) to “magneto.”
 At that point, he was ready to go.

-The handbrake, located to the driver's left, was almost totally useless for stopping the car, nor would it hold the car very effectively if parked on a hill.
-Its real purpose was to disengage the gears, for once the brake was set the transmission was in neutral.
+The handbrake, located to the driver’s left, was almost totally useless for stopping the car, nor would it hold the car very effectively if parked on a hill.
+Its real purpose was to disengage the gears, for once the brakes was set the transmission was in neutral.
 Then as the driver released the hand brake, he opened the hand throttle a bit (there being no foot accelerator).

 At the same time, he depressed the left pedal, placing the car in low gear.
 Amid a shrill whining sound, the Ford got under way.
 Then at a speed of perhaps 10 miles per hour, the driver released that pedal so that the transmission would shift itself into high gear.
 In the hands of a novice, the shift often took place with a pronounced jerk, but with a bit of practice most operators learned how to accomplish it more smoothly.